OptimizationPrime/Main-Gallery/README.md

-# Project Name
-> Optimization Prime - Backend Architecture
+# Optimization Prime - Backend Architecture

 ## Overview ##
 This project was an improvement to build out the backend to handle significantly increased traffic on existing frontend code for a real estate marketplace app.
 The database selected was ArangoDB, with 10 Million home listings and 10K users.